 All robot vacuum reviews on Modern Castle are put through a standard assessment of battery size, run-time, life, and replacement cost (by manufacturer and / or generic brand).

 The bObsweep Pet Hair robot vacuum is equipped with a 2,200 mAh battery and is designed to run for at least 55 minutes, but no longer than 90 minutes.
 Once the vacuum realizes it is down to its last leg of battery (less than 15%), it will drive itself “home” so it can juice back up and get back to the cleaning.

-Although the cost of the vacuum is less than $300, it does bother me that the cost of a replacement battery is $66.
+Although the cost of the vacuuum is reasonable, it does bother me that the cost of a replacement battery is so expensive.

-This replacement battery, from a generic battery manufacturer, is sold on Amazon for $70.
-The nice thing about this replacement battery option is it’s 3,400 mAh, a full 2,200 mAh larger capacity than the original Bobsweep battery.
+You can check the price of the battery here.
+One nice thing about this replacement battery option is it’s 3,400 mAh, a full 2,200 mAh larger capacity than the original Bobsweep battery.

 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level approximately 3′ away from the vacuum.

 Overall, the bObswep offers a very good value.
-Priced at only $279, this robot vacuum provides a nice balance of budget consciousness and performance.
+This robot vacuum provides a nice balance of budget consciousness and performance.
 Other factors we look at when considering value include; design, usability, noise, maintenance, size, maneuverability, accessories, battery, and overall cleaning experience.

 Concerning warranty, bObsweep offers a 30-day money back guarantee, a 1-year limited warranty, a 5-year subsidized repair, and lifetime of customer service.